Soft launch strategies to boost user acquisition

 With app user acquisition there are several strategies you can integrate into a plan which could mean nothing without really testing them out.
 And on something as essential as mobile user acquisition strategy, it’s important to get things right without wasting too much time.
-Soft launches enable the ability to test the waters without jumping in.
+Soft launches enable marketers to test the waters without jumping in at the deep end.
 User acquisition, along with a host of other features, can be tried, tested and changed to fit with what works, and reduces the likelihood of failure at launch.

 Limiting yourself to a single release can potentially reduce your app’s potential, as it could become hidden under the myriad of applications and the confusion of app stores.
 Without significant budget, and a strong focus on day one spend, your app could fail to make an impression.
 Soft launches are a great way of putting theory to the test by gauging your creation without putting everything on the line.
-But what are soft launches, and how can they help you take some of the sting out of day one hazards, and help ensure success on release to the markets that matter to you?
+But what is a soft launch, and how can this help you take some of the sting out of day one hazards?

 What is a soft launch?

 A soft launch is like taking a half-step: releasing your application in a smaller market before going worldwide (or to the target marketplace).
 So, you could make your app available early in the UK before the US, or Austria before Germany, and so on.
 This means that you’re able to see how users take to an app, and how it performs on a smaller scale, before going any further.

 Why is a soft launch strategy important?

 As has been drilled into modern marketing since ‘data’ became the word of choice, testing is an essential part of decision making.
 It’s no longer a question of almost guessing at how the market will take to your product, but instead trialing it before the big launch.
 In the app world, this makes a lot of sense.